-- All twisted-pair wires used must be twisted through the entire length of the cable.
-The wiring sequence must conform to AT&T 258A (not USOC).
+- All twisted-pair wires used for 10 Mbps and 100 Mbps operation must be twisted through the entire length of the cable.
+The wiring sequence must conform to EIA/TIA 568-B (not USOC).
 See "Twisted-Pair Cable Pin Assignments" later in this appendix for a listing of the signals used on each pin. - For 10 Mbps connections to the ports, you can use Category 3, 4, or 5 unshielded twisted-pair cable, as supported by the IEEE 802.3 Type 10Base-T standard. - For 100 Mbps connections to the ports, use 100-ohm Category 5 UTP or STP cable only, as supported by the IEEE 802.3u Type 100Base-TX standard.

-Twisted-Pair Cable for Switch (MDI-X) to Computer (MDI) Network Connection
+Twisted-Pair Cable for Switch (MDI-X) to Computer (MDI) 10 Mbps or 100 Mbps Network Connection

-To connect PCs or other MDI network devices to these ports, use a "straight-through" cable.
+To connect PCs or other MDI network devices to the switch 10 Mbps or 100 Mbps MDI-X ports, use a "straight-through" cable.